New York State Approval Process

 -

-There are at least 8 other casino operators competing for one of the three downstate casino licenses at locations such as Citifield, Times Square, Coney Island, Aqueduct and Yonkers.
+There are only 3 other casino operators now competing for one of the three downstate casino licenses at locations - Citifield, Aqueduct and Ballys as community after community rejected the idea of a casino and casino operators realized that downstate casino are not a great investment.

 -

-The three companies selected by the Location Board are subject to final approval by the NYS Gaming Commission.
+Up to three companies will be selected by the Location Board and the selections are subject to final approval by the NYS Gaming Commission.

 The casino selection process has been repeatedly delayed.